-Martin H. Malin jointed the Chicago-Kent faculty in 1980 and taught Labor Law, Employment Discrimination, Public Sector Employees, ADR in the Workplace, and Contracts.
+Martin H. Malin joined the Chicago-Kent faculty in 1980 and taught Labor Law, Employment Discrimination, Public Sector Employees, ADR in the Workplace, and Contracts.
 He assumed emeritus status on June 1, 2021.
 He received his B.A. from Michigan State University's James Madison College and his J.D. from George Washington University, where he was an editor of the law review and elected to the Order of the Coif.
 Prior to Chicago-Kent, he served as law clerk to United States District Judge Robert E. DeMascio in Detroit and on the faculty of Ohio State University.

 In 1996, Malin founded Chicago-Kent’s Institute for Law and the Workplace.
 He served as director until his retirement in 2021.
 He built the Institute into an intellectual home for the labor and employment law community in Chicago and nationally.
 On March 10, 2022, the University renamed the Institute in his honor.
 It is now known as the Martin H. Malin Institute for Law and the Workplace.